Firefighting: United Kingdom

 Prior to the Great Fire of London in 1666, some parishes in the UK had begun to organize rudimentary firefighting crews.
 After the Great Fire, Nicholas Barbon introduced the first fire insurance.
 In order to reduce insurance costs, Barbon also formed his own fire brigade, and other companies followed suit.

 By the start of the 1800s, insured buildings were identified with a badge or mark indicating that they were eligible for a company's firefighting services.
 It is a common belief that buildings not insured with a particular company were left by its firefighters to burn, unless they happened to be adjacent to an insured building, in which case it was often in the company's interest to prevent the fire from spreading.
 This is a common misconception.
 In 1833 fire insurance companies in London merged to form The London Fire Company Establishment.

 Steam-powered apparatuses were first introduced in the 1850s, allowing a greater quantity of water to be directed onto a fire; in the early 1930s they were superseded by versions powered by an internal combustion engine.

 In World War II the Auxiliary Fire Service, and later the National Fire Service, were established to supplement local fire services.
 Before 1938, there was no countrywide standard for firefighting terms, procedures, ranks, or equipment (such as hose couplings).
 In the month of August in 1939 with war looking very possible the Fire Service's act of 1938 came into effect.
 This unified Great Britain's fire service and prepared them for the German war machine.
 During the London Blitz, 700 fire men and 20 fire women, as known during the time period died as a result of heavy bombing, 91 of these perished at the same time defending London.
 By the end of the London Blitz, 327 firefighters had lost their lives.

 United States

 In January 1608, a fire destroyed many colonists' provisions and lodgings in Jamestown, Virginia.
 By the mid-1600s, Boston, New Amsterdam (later New York City), and Philadelphia were all plagued by fires, and volunteer fire brigades began to form.

-Firefighters onboard the USS Forrestal in 1967.
+Firefighters on board the USS Forrestal in 1967.

 In 1736, Benjamin Franklin founded the Union Fire Company in Philadelphia, which became the standard for volunteer fire organizations.
 These firefighters had two critical tools: salvage bags and so-called bed keys.
 Salvage bags were used to quickly collect and save valuables, and bed keys were used to separate the wooden frame of a bed (often the most valuable item in a home at the time) into pieces for safe and rapid removal from the fire.